vasartori/mequetrefe-exporter/README.md

 # mequetrefe-exporter
 A exporter for [prometheus](http://prometheus.io) based on shell commands.

-I don't know where I use it... if you found advise-me. :p
+I don't know where I use it... if you found, let me know. :p

 TODO: